 Source: Association of American Medical Colleges

 The average MCAT score or median of admitted medical students will vary by the particular school.
-Yale Medical School’s median stands at 518, while schools whose matriculating students scored 520 (on a median basis) include Harvard, Duke and Stanford.
-Knowing the median MCAT score also allows you learn the MCAT score range for schools, as the maximum score is 528.
-At schools where the median is high, the competition for medical school slots can prove intense.
+Yale Medical School’s median stands at 518, while schools whose matriculating students scored 520 (on a median basis) include Harvard, Duke, and Stanford.
+Knowing the median MCAT score also allows you to learn the MCAT score range for schools, as the maximum score is 528.
+The competition for medical school slots can prove intense at schools where the median is high.

 Check online or at the admissions office of the particular medical school for the average MCAT score of those admitted to evaluate how your MCAT score compares with others.
 Through a subscription offered by the American Association of Medical Colleges, you can look at the average MCAT score of students who matriculate and other admissions standards for particular medical schools.